JWSch4fer/RCSB_cmap/README.md

-# RCSB_cmap
-Create contact maps of RCSB structures
+# Create a contact map from RCSB

-- Convient tool for quickly creating contact maps of proteins of interest from [rcsb.org](https://www.rcsb.org/)
-- This program uses requests API to grab cif/pdb files from rcsb.org and generate contact maps
+This python-CLI enables users to create contact maps of proteins directly from the [RCSB](https://www.rcsb.org/) Protein Data Bank (PDB).
+By specifying a protein's RCSB ID, one can download the structure, select specific chains, and generate contact maps.

+Key Features:
+- Download by RCSB ID: Retrieve protein structures from the RCSB website using Python's requests module.
-- This program can also generate contact maps of local pdb files
+- Local structures (pdb/cif) can also be used to generate contact maps

-### Install
+- Chain Specification: Specify individual protein chains for focused analysis.
+- Dual-Fold Contact Maps: allow the creation of dual-fold contact maps (one protein is displayed on the upper triangle and another on the lower triangle, making it easier to visualize and compare structural differences)

+## Installation
 ```
 pip install -r requirements.txt

 bash test.sh
 ```

-## Available flags:
+## Usage:
 ```
  -pdb ####      |  RCSB pdb id for the protein of interest (example: 1fha)
                 |  if ####.pdb(cif) is in cwd the local file will be used (example: 1fha.pdb)